1/28/2005

 And drunk the milk of Paradise.

-Nash on Metaphor Similie [Filed under: Nash]
+Nash on Metaphor Similie [Filed under: Nash, Ogden]

 Selection from Very Like a Whale